bursae/bursae.github.io/posts/lobster.md

 ![Grilled Lobster](../images/lobster.png)

+There’s nothing delicate about a lobster.
+It wears armor, cracks clams for a living, and survives under crushing tides.
+The only proper way to eat one is quickly and over fire - not drowned in butter or fuss.

+---

 ## Ingredients

-- 2 whole live lobsters (1-1/2 to 2 lb. each)
+- 2 live lobsters (1½–2 lb hard-shells)
-- Olive oil, as needed
+- Olive oil
 - Sea salt
-- 1 Lemon
+- 1 lemon

+---

-## Preparation
+## Method

-- Kill the lobsters by cutting them in half.
-- Set the grill to medium-high heat.
-Brush some olive oil and place them bottom side down on the grill.
-- Grill until the shells are bright red and the juices turn white, 8 to 10 minutes for a 1-1/2-lb. lobster and 12 to 14 minutes for a 2-lb. lobster.
+1. Place each lobster on its back.
+Drive a sharp knife between the eyes and split clean through.
+No slow boiling — end it quickly.

+2. Brush the exposed meat with olive oil.
+Not for flavor — just so it doesn’t weld itself to the grill.

+3. Lay on a medium-hot fire **cut-side down** for 2–3 minutes.
+Flip to **shell-side down** and cook until the shell turns deep red and white foam seeps from the tail — 8–10 minutes for smaller lobsters, 12–14 for larger.

-- Remove the lobsters.
-Season with sea salt and a squeeze of lemon on each.
+4. Remove, sprinkle with sea salt, and give each half a hard squeeze of lemon.

+---

+## Field Note

+Lobsters have survived ice ages, wooden traps, and worse.
+Treat them with respect — don’t overcook them, don’t smother them, and eat them with your hands.